TRUSTEES

 Suzanne Phillips Galloway

-Suzanne Phillips Galloway has a background in ethics and compliance for a number of professional bodies including lawyers, architects, chartered surveyors and healthcare providers.
+Suzanne Phillips Galloway (Vice-Chair) has a background in ethics and compliance for a number of professional bodies including lawyers, architects, chartered surveyors and healthcare providers.
 She has specialised in project management, and organisational transformation.
 She has served as Master of the Worshipful Company of Glaziers & Painters of Glass and as a trustee of its charity, The Glaziers’ Foundation.
 She is also a member of The Georgian Group and is undertaking postgraduate research at the University of Buckingham (History of Art).

 About Us